 You may wonder why the federal government supports these crops.
-Here's a few facts from the USDA ERA website that will open your eyes:
+Here are a few facts from the USDA ERA website that will open your eyes:

 - The farm value of U.S. soybean production in 2008/09 was $29.6 billion, the second-highest value among U.S.-produced crops, trailing only corn.

-- The United States grew 39 percent of the world's corn in during fiscal year 2009, producing 307.4 million metric tons (12.1 billion bushels) which was sold at between $4-$6/bushel.
+- The United States grew 39 percent of the world’s corn during the fiscal year 2009, producing 307.4 million metric tons (12.1 billion bushels) which were sold at between $4-$6/bushel.
 You do the math.

 Even Cows Know Better